r-obert/http.js/README.md

 ## <a id='introduction'>Introduction</a>

-A promise-based API around `XMLHttpRequest`.
+A light promise-based abstraction around `XMLHttpRequest`.

 ## <a id='features'>Features</a>